 LL.M.
 (International Law) (with Merit), Australian National University; B.Biomed.Sc./LL.B.
 (Hons), Monash University; Dip.
 Lang.
 (Mandarin Chinese), Monash University

-Alexandra Phelan is an Adjunct Professor in Public Health Law and Ethics, Doctor of Juridical Science (SJD) candidate and General Sir John Monash Scholar at...Continue Reading
+Alexandra Phelan is an Adjunct Professor in Global and Public Health Law and Ethics, Doctor of Juridical Science (SJD) candidate and General Sir John Monash...Continue Reading

-Alexandra Phelan is an Adjunct Professor in Public Health Law and Ethics, Doctor of Juridical Science (SJD) candidate and General Sir John Monash Scholar at Georgetown University in Washington DC.
-Professor Phelan's doctoral research is in the arena of global health and human rights law, with a focus on Australian, Chinese and US laws relating to the human rights and health of vulnerable population groups.
-In particular, Professor Phelan's doctoral research explores the key legal issues of infectious diseases in the face of pressing global health issues such as climate change, pandemics and refugees.
+Alexandra Phelan is an Adjunct Professor in Global and Public Health Law and Ethics, Doctor of Juridical Science (SJD) candidate and General Sir John Monash Scholar at Georgetown University in Washington DC.
+Professor Phelan's doctoral research examines the global governance of infectious diseases, with a focus on Australian, Chinese and US laws relating to the health and human rights of vulnerable population groups.
+Professor Phelan's research explores the key legal issues of emerging and re-emerging infectious diseases –such as Ebola, Pandemic Influenza, MERS, and Zika Virus –in the face of pressing global health issues such as climate change, pandemics and refugee mobility.

-Before commencing her doctoral studies, Professor Phelan was a solicitor at King & Wood Mallesons, where she worked in the climate change law and China groups, and was an active member of the human rights and pro bono law groups.
+Before commencing her doctoral studies, Professor Phelan was a solicitor at King & Wood Mallesons, where she worked in Mergers and Acquisitions within the climate change law and China groups, and was an active member of the human rights and pro bono law groups.
 In 2012, Professor Phelan lived and worked in Geneva, Switzerland at the World Health Organization in the Gender, Equity and Human Rights team, and as legal consultant at the GAVI Alliance (the Global Alliance for Vaccines and Immunizations).
-Professor Phelan is an Honorary Associate at the Castan Centre for Human Rights Law at Monash University, and has guest lectured at the University of Melbourne Law School and the Georgetown University Law Center and School of Medicine.
+Professor Phelan has previously held an Honorary Associateship at the Castan Centre for Human Rights Law at Monash University, and guest lectures at the University of Melbourne Law School, University of Sydney Law School, and the Georgetown University Law Center and School of Medicine.